-Another Social Security cash benefit determined by the Social Security Administration that may come to a person due to age or disability due to his/her financial situation.
+A cash benefit awarded through Social Security that may come to a person due to age or disability due to his/her financial situation.
+Eligibility is determined by the Social Security Administration.

 Support Coordinator (SC)

 An employee or contractor of a Community Services Board or Behavioral Health Authority who will give you information about services, help you obtain them and make any needed changes over time.
 This person is sometimes called a case manager.